Bisa Dobson, RMT, CDT

 What is Lymphedema?

 Lymphedema is swelling (edema), most often affecting an arm or a leg, caused by the abnormal accumulation of lymph fluid in the fatty tissues just beneath the skin.
 It can also occur in the face, neck, chest, breast, abdomen, groin and lung.
+This condition is chronic and progressive (worsens without proper treatment), and currently there is no cure.

 Primary or Secondary Lymphedema